Top 10 Benefits of Using SubmittalLink Instead of Excel for Construction Submittals

 How much does SubmittalLink cost compared to using Excel?

 Excel itself is "free" (if you already have Microsoft Office), but the hidden costs are significant: hours of manual labor, missed deadlines, errors that cause rework, and delays that impact the schedule.
-SubmittalLink pricing is designed to be affordable for contractors of all sizes.
+SubmittalLink pricing is designed to be affordable for construction companies of all sizes.
 Contact sales for specific pricing based on your project needs.

 Can I still use Excel if I want to?